ctnadovich/ebrevet/README.md

 server URL compiled into eBrevet to avoid the redirect.

-The future_events details provided in JSON format by the server must contain several required fields, including the name of the event, the start location, start date/time, and a list of control locations with open/close times.
-All times are ISO 8601 timestamps in UTC.
-All locations are RWGPS compatibile decimal N Lattitude and E Longitude.
+The future_events details provided in JSON format by the server must contain several required fields.
+At the top level of the JSON map, three fields are required

-Distances in decimal miles.
+- `minimum_app_version` The minimum version of the app that is required to be able to download this event data

+- `event_list` JSON list containing data for each event.

+- `event_errors` List of errors that occured when generating the event_list.
+Normally empty.

+For each event in the event list, there is a map describing the event with fields as follows

+- `event_id` Globally unique event ID string (eg: ACPClubCode-EventNumber)
+- `name` Name of event without distance (eg: 'EndlessMountains')
+- `distance` Official distance in integer KM (eg: 200)
+- `sanction` Sanctioning body (eg: RUSA, ACP, RM, ...)
+- `start_city` City name (eg: Easton)
+- `start_state` State code (eg: PA)
+- `cue_version` Integer version number for cues (eg: 3).
+Used in generating start codes.
+- `club_acp_code` Numeric club code (eg: 938017)
+- `checkin_post_url` The URL where checkins should be directed (eg: https://parando.org/ebrevet/check-in/938017-403)
+- `event_info_url` The URL where riders can get event information (eg: https://parando.org/info/event/938017-403)
+- `organizer_name` Name of the RBA or Event Organizer (eg: John Smith)
+- `organizer_phone` Emergency phone for RBA or Event organizer (eg: +1.8005551212)
+- `start_time_window` JSON map of start time information (see below)
+- `controls` List of controls (see below)

-To see an example future_events JSON object, visit the PA Rando (ACP club 938017) implementation
+To see a live example future_events JSON object, visit the PA Rando (ACP club 938017) implementation

 &nbsp;&nbsp;&nbsp;  https://randonneuring.org/ebrevet/future_events/938017